Capstone Treatment Center

 Searcy, AR 72143

-52 miles / 51 minutes from the airport to the group hotel.
+52 Miles / 51 Minutes transfer from the airport to group hotel.

 Transfers from Bill and Hillary Clinton National Airport to the Holiday Inn Express and Suites are the responsibility of the candidates.
 No Transfers will be provided from the airport to the training facility.